mitralabs/coco/base/transcription/README.md

-# Whisper Transcription Service
+# Transcription Container

-This is a FastAPI-based service for transcribing audio files using OpenAI's Whisper model.
-The service is containerized using Docker for easy deployment.
+This is a FastAPI-based container for transcribing audio files using OpenAI's Whisper model.
+The service is containerized with Docker for easy deployment and the first step of the pipeline.

 1. **Build the Docker image:**
    ```bash